My massive Amex Offers point haul

 In addition to these offers, I also got targeted for Marriott and other Hilton Amex Offers.
 I probably won’t take advantage of these.
 I’ve been considering buying a Casper mattress and Amex Offers is running a $300 off promotion.
 It’s kind of creepy how I was researching the brand and the next time I logged into my Amex account, the promotion appeared.

-A friend of mine mentioned that happening to her while she was shopping for furniture online.
-I just thought it was a coincidence, but now I wonder if Amex does in fact track your online browsing habits and target offers accordingly.
+A friend of mine mentioned that it happened to her while she was shopping for furniture online.
+I just thought it was a coincidence, but now I wonder if Amex does, in fact, track your online browsing habits and target offers accordingly.
 If so, maybe I should start hanging out on Tesla’s website for a while…

 Anyway, when all is said and done, these offers will earn me over 85,725 almost fee-free points and miles.
 That’s better than the current sign-up bonuses on most credit cards.